akebu6/Kotlin-Notes/Numeric Converson/type conversion.md

 ### toDouble()
-> when converting an integer to a double does not modify the value passed to it but creates a new value of type double
+> when converting an integer to a double
+<p>does not modify the value passed to it but creates a new value of type double</p>
 ```js
 val num: Int = 100